pvillela/rust-thread-local-collect/src/lib.md

 These modules use thread-local static variables defined with the [`std::thread_local`] macro.

 - [`tlm::joined`] -- The values of linked thread-local variables are collected and aggregated into the control object’s accumulated value when the thread-local variables are dropped following thread termination.
 After all participating threads other than the thread responsible for collection/aggregation have terminated and EXPLICITLY joined, directly or indirectly, into the thread responsible for collection, the accumulated value may be retrieved.
 - [`tlm::probed`] -- Similar to [`tlm::joined`] but the final accumulated value may be retrieved after all threads other than the one responsible for collection/aggregation have terminated (joins are not necessary), and this module also allows a partial accumulation of thread-local values to be inspected before the various threads have terminated.
 This module uses a [`std::sync::Mutex`] in the `Holder` object.
+Given its flexibility and benchmarking results, this module is a good choice for most use cases.
 - [`tlm::simple_joined`] -- This is a simplified implementation of [`tlm::joined`] that does not aggregate the value from the thread-local variable for the thread responsible for collection/aggregation.
 - [`tlm::channeled`] -- Unlike the above modules, values in thread-local variables are not collected when the threads terminate and join.
 Instead, threads use a thread-local channel [`Sender`](std::sync::mpsc::Sender) to send values for aggregation by the control object.
 Partial aggregations may be inspected before the various threads have terminated.